 So What Do I Do?

-If you live in southern New Jersey, are getting divorced, and are considering bankruptcy, please give my office a call at 856-432-4113 or contact me through this site to schedule an appointment in my Woodbury office to discuss your options.
+If you live in Burlington, Camden, Gloucester, Salem or Cumberland County, are getting divorced, are considering bankruptcy, and are ready to take action, then call me at 856-432-4113 or contact me through this site to schedule an appointment in my Woodbury office to discuss your options.
 Each case is different, and you want to be sure that you get the fresh start you need.

 Just looking for more information on how bankruptcy may be able to help with your divorce?
 Then download my free book, Top Questions Divorcing Couples Ask About NJ Bankruptcy.
 You should also check out my podcast, Bankruptcy Strategies in Divorce, with episodes every month!